-Once you decide to hire a nanny, it won’t be long before you’re asking yourself an important question: how much should you pay your new household employee?
+Once you decide to hire a nanny, it won’t be long before you start to think about how much to pay a nanny.

-Wages can vary drastically for nanny roles, so there is no right or wrong answer to this question.
+Nanny wages can vary drastically based on a variety of factors, so there is no right or wrong amount.
 However, you’ll come to find that offering a competitive wage goes a long way in attracting and retaining a highly reliable and talented nanny.

-According to PayScale, the average hourly rate for a nanny is $14.72.
-While it’s good to understand the average hourly rate for a nanny, this isn’t the only thing to consider when deciding as to how much you should pay.
+According to PayScale, the average hourly rate for a nanny nationwide is $14.98.
+While it’s good to understand the average hourly rate, this isn’t the only thing to consider when deciding how much to pay a nanny.
 Other factors include but are not necessarily limited to:

 - Additional responsibilities.
 Do you ask that your nanny picks up your children from school or drive them around for activities and appointments?
 As this requires more work than just watching your children at home, it would be fair to pay your nanny a little more to accommodate all of the additional tasks.